 Equity exposures in investment funds that do not have material leverage are risk weighted based upon the SMLTA, where risk-weights are determined based on the highest risk weights that would apply to the types of investments that the fund is permitted to hold under the terms of its prospectus.
-An equity investment in an investment fund is considered applicable for treatment under the look-through approach if the investment fund has no material liabilities and the assets of the fund are substantially all "financial assets" (defined as cash or other monetary instruments, evidence of debt, evidence of an ownership interest in an entity, or a contract that conveys a right to receive or exchange cash or another financial instrument with another party).
+An equity investment in an investment fund is considered applicable for treatment in accordance with the look-through approach if the investment fund has no material liabilities and the assets of the fund are substantially all "financial assets."

-Direct equity investments and equity investments in leveraged investment funds are risk weighted under the SRWA in accordance with the table below.
+Direct equity investments and equity investments in leveraged investment funds are risk weighted in accordance with the SRWA in accordance with the table below.

-Risk Weight Investment Category 100% Community development equity exposures Significant common stock investments in financial institutions which are not deducted from capital under transitional provisions (risk-weight will increase to 250% once transitional provisions expire in 2018) Non-significant equity exposures to the extent that the aggregate adjusted carrying value of the exposures does not exceed 10% of our Tier 1 capital plus Tier 2 capital 300% A publicly traded equity exposure (other than an equity exposure that receives a 600% risk weight) 400% A private equity exposure (other than an equity exposure that receives a 600% risk weight) 600% An equity exposure to an investment firm that (1) would meet the definition of a traditional securitization but for the fact that the investment firm can exercise control over the size and composition of their assets, liabilities, and off-balance-sheet exposures, and (2) has greater than immaterial leverage
+Risk Weight Investment Category

+20% An equity exposure to a Public Sector Entity (PSE), Federal Home Loan Bank (FHLB) or Farmer Mac 100% Community development equity exposures Significant common stock investments in financial institutions which are not deducted from capital under transitional provisions (risk-weight will increase to 250% once transitional provisions expire in 2018) Non-significant equity exposures to the extent that the aggregate adjusted carrying value of the exposures does not exceed 10% of our Tier 1 capital plus Tier 2 capital 300% A publicly traded equity exposure (other than an equity exposure that receives a 600% risk weight) 400% A private equity exposure (other than an equity exposure that receives a 600% risk weight) 600% An equity exposure to an investment firm that (i) would meet the definition of a traditional securitization but for the fact that the investment firm can exercise control over the size and composition of their assets, liabilities, and off-balance-sheet exposures, and (ii) has greater than immaterial leverage